College of Education, Health, and Human Services

 Fossum, Paul, PhD, University of Minnesota, Professor of Education

-Hill, David, PhD, University of Pittsburgh, Assistant Professor of Education
+Hill, David, PhD, University of Pittsburgh, Associate Professor of Education

 Hill, Kirsten, PhD, Michigan State University, Associate Professor of Education